schollz/granchild/README.md

 ### Documentation

-here's how the buttons are laid out. use e2 and e3 on the norns to move around and k2/k3 to toggle things. the grid just mirrors the norns screen, so this script works just fine without a grid.
+here's how the buttons are laid out. use e2 and e3 on the norns to move around and k2/k3 to toggle things. the grid just mirrors the norns screen, so this script works just fine without a grid. _grid 64 users:_ hold k1 to switch between the the first and second pair of voices.

 ![granchild_grid-01](https://user-images.githubusercontent.com/6550035/108640397-40e5b880-744e-11eb-93da-83bda151e44d.jpg)

 _note:_ when you use the record button for live input, all recordings are automatically saved permanently in `~/dust/audio/granchild`.

 ### Install